rhymeyang/Se/docs/308B/BusinessResilience.md

 All of these are required so that an organization will be adequately prepared in the event a disaster occurs.

-- **Personnel Safety Procedures**
-  - When a disaster strikes, measures to ensure the safety of personnel are a top priority and need to be taken immediately.
+**Personnel Safety Procedures**<br/>When a disaster strikes, measures to ensure the safety of personnel are a top priority and need to be taken immediately.
 If the disaster has occurred or is about to occur to a building, personnel may need to be evacuated as soon as possible.
 Arguably, however, in some situations, evacuation is exactly the wrong thing to do; for example, if a hurricane or tornado is bearing down on a facility, the building itself may be the best shelter for personnel, even if it incurs some damage.
 The point here is that personnel safety procedures need to be carefully developed, and possibly more than one set of procedures will be needed, depending on the event.

+> **TIP**
+>
-> **TIP** The highest priority in any disaster or emergency situation is the safety of human life.
+> The highest priority in any disaster or emergency situation is the safety of human life.

 Personnel safety procedures need to take many factors into account, including